 Pierce first succeeded at law and then parlayed his charm, reputation and family connections into a political career.

 It wasn’t a great match.
 He was gregarious, vain, a drinker and a son of the frontier.
 She was shy, sickly, refined, a teetotaler and a proper daughter of New England’s theocracy.

 Jane put up with his first session of Congress, but returned home to her mother in New Hampshire for the second.
 She had a reason: she was pregnant with their first child.
 Their son, Franklin Jr., was born in 1836, but he only lived a few days.

 Jane Pierce managed another season in Washington.
 When her husband was elected to the Senate for the term beginning in 1837, she seemed less than thrilled.

 Pierce succumbed to Jane’s wishes and quit the Senate in 1842.
 She had given birth to two more sons, Frank Robert in 1839 and Benjamin in 1841.
-Washington was no place to raise their children.
+Washington was no place to raise their children, she thought.

 They moved to Concord, where Franklin pursued his legal career and dabbled in politics.
+He also managed to quit drinking for a while.
 But then their son Frank Robert died an agonizing death of typhus in 1843.

 When the United States went to war with Mexico in 1846, Franklin Pierce accepted a commission as brigadier general.
 He returned from the war safely and as interested in politics as ever.